/* */

 Why Asking the Right Questions Matters

-A/V systems are more complex than ever — they integrate with multiple platforms, control lighting and sound, and are expected to deliver seamless experiences for users.
+A/V systems are more complex than ever.
+They integrate with multiple platforms, control lighting and sound, and are expected to deliver seamless experiences for users.
 But the installation phase is just the beginning.
 How your A/V partner handles commissioning, trains your team to use the equipment, and supports your facility after turnover is critical to the long-term success of the system.

 1. Commissioning: More Than Just a Final Check